-After applications are completed, they are submitted via ZoomGrants to GOED with copies of the meeting notices (published or posted notices), the minutes, and other required documents.
+After applications are completed, they are submitted via ZoomGrants to GOED with copies of the meeting notices (published or posted notices) if posted on communities' website a screenshot of the website is required, the minutes, and other required documents.
 This evidence of citizen participation is required for applications to be considered for funding.
-Without this documentation the application cannot be accepted for review.
+Without this documentation the application cannot be accepted for review and will not move forward to the Advisory Committee.

 Localities should be aware when an application is approved for funding, it is the responsibility of the city/county to ensure that the public has access to the state's Final Consolidated Annual Performance and Evaluation Reports (CAPER).
 This report provides performance results of each funded project.
 An electronic copy of the draft CAPER is sent to each city or county each year in August/September for the public to submit comments to be included in the report.
-After the public comment period, the report is submitted to the Department of Housing and Urban Development by the September 30th due date.
+After the public comment period, the report is submitted to the Department of Housing and Urban Development by the September 28th due date.